jackr276/Radix-Sort-of-Signed-Integers/README.md

-# Radix Sort of Unsigned Integers
+# Radix Sort of Signed Integers
 Author: [Jack Robbins](https://www.github.com/jackr276)

 This project contains a C program that uses a hexadecimal radix sort to sort signed integers taken in from standard input.
 A simple runner script is also provided for user convenience and ease of testing.